hmenager/galaxyxml-analysis/galaxyxml_analysis/README.md

 # galaxyxml_analysis

-This folder gathers scripts to retrieve and analyse Galaxy XML tools from a given instance and perform analysis of their content.
+This folder contains scripts used to retrieve Galaxy XML tools from a given instance and perform an analysis of their content.

 ## Requirements

-In order to clone repositories from the toolshed, you need [mercurial](https://www.mercurial-scm.org/) on your machine.
+In order to clone repositories from Galaxy Toolsheds, you need [mercurial](https://www.mercurial-scm.org/) on your machine.

 All Python libraries required for the different scripts are listed in `requirements.txt`.

-You also need to have an account on the Galaxy instance with an API key as well as an account on the corresponding toolshed(s).
+You also need to have an account on the Galaxy instance with an API key, as well as an account on the corresponding Toolshed(s).

-## How it works ?
+## How does it work ?

 ### get\_xmls\_from\_galaxy.py